localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 {{< figure src="../images/1.svg" width="400" >}}

-**Example**: you have run `localstack start`, or you are accessing LocalStack started in Docker (or docker-compose).
+**Example**: you are running localstack on your computer and are trying to access it via the AWS CLI.

-If you expose port 4566 from your LocalStack container then you should be able to connect by connecting to `localhost`.
-If not, you can use `localhost` or any domain name that refers to `localhost`.
+If you expose port 4566 from your LocalStack instance then you should be able to connect by connecting to `localhost`, or any domain name that refers to `localhost`.
+The LocalStack CLI does this for you, but when running the docker container either directly or with `docker compose`, this must be done manually.
+See the [getting started documentation]({{< ref "getting-started/installation" >}}) for more information.

 {{<alert title="Note">}}
 If you bind a domain name to `localhost`, check that you are not subject to [DNS rebind protection]({{< ref "user-guide/tools/transparent-endpoint-injection/dns-server#dns-rebind-protection" >}}).
 {{</alert>}}

+If you need to change which port is exposed, you can use the `EDGE_PORT` [configuration variable]({{< ref "references/configuration" >}}) when starting LocalStack.

 ## From a container LocalStack created